- Date and Time: Tuesday, May 19, 2015 at 2:00PM

 - Reception to follow at the Campanile Esplanade

-Each year, the Charles and Louise Travers Department of Political Science awards a graduating senior the Department Citation in recognition of his/her outstanding accomplishments in Political Science.
-The recipient of the Department Citation delivers the student address at Commencement.
-The department will announce the recipient of the Department Citation in April 2014.
+Each year, the Charles and Louise Travers Department of Political Science awards a graduating senior the Departmental Citation in recognition of his/her outstanding accomplishments in Political Science.
+The Departmental Citation is the highest honor the department can bestow upon an undergraduate.
+The recipient of the Departmental Citation delivers the student address at Commencement.
+The recipient of the Departmental Citation will be announced in April 2015.

 Information for Graduating Students